tbrlpld/100-days-of-code/log.md

 🎉 Done! #100DaysOfWeb @TalkPython @PyBites

 Spend the last day of the challenge working on my URL shortener.
-Added feature to prevent duplicate entries.
+Added function to prevent duplicate entries.

 Still have a concurrency issue.
-Could not figure out how to check existence on the DB level.
+Could not figure out how to check existence on the DynamoDB level.
 Well, I did find an answer and it does work in the REPL but does not raise the expected exception in my context.
 No idea how that can be.

+Also, the DynamoDB syntax/API and documentation is really not that easy to understand.

 The most fun part was figuring out how to mock the random function for a given number of executions!